phra/phra.github.io/posts/amsi.md

 1. if the `amsiInitFailed` field is set, `AMSI_RESULT_NOT_DETECTED` is returned to indicate that the sample is not considered malicious.

-1. otherwise the function continues with its detection logic and calls `AmsiScanBuffer`.
+1. otherwise, the function continues with its detection logic and calls `AmsiScanBuffer`.

 ## Bypassing AMSI